 Quantum yield and non-photochemical quenching components were subjected to analysis of covariance (ANCOVA) as generalized linear-mixed models in SAS 9.4 with photosynthetic photon flux density (PPFD or “PAR”) as a continuous model covariate.
 In this way, photochemical response to irrigation and hybrid could be tested controlling for radiant light intensity throughout the sampling period3.
 The ETR data were treated differently, as explained further on.
 In deference to brevity (and space), only tasseling (VT) data are dissected following.
 Happily, these data were also the most revealing in terms of interpretive photochemistry.

-The six panels in Figure 1 come from two sources: Panels A-C are from a 2017 paper in the journal Remote Sensing showing the relationship between PPFD, that is, radiant energy in the 400 to 700 nm bandwidth, and chlorophyll a fluorescence parameters ΦII, NPQ, and related ETR in maize leaves estimated by the joint Fraunhofer Line Depth and Laser-Induced Saturation Pulse (FLD-LISP) method.
+The six panels in Figure 1 are from two sources: Panels A-C from a 2017 paper in the journal Remote Sensing showing the relationship between PPFD, that is, radiant energy in the 400 to 700 nm bandwidth, and chlorophyll a fluorescence parameters ΦII, NPQ, and related ETR in maize leaves estimated by the joint Fraunhofer Line Depth and Laser-Induced Saturation Pulse (FLD-LISP) method.
 This work is unique because it’s the only published source of contactless chlorophyll a fluorescence that I’ve come across.

 According to the authors, the FLD-LISP method is a combined passive and active remote sensing tool with the potential for eliciting long-distance, canopy-scale measurement of photochemistry and plant health in the field.
 The hitch is, as so often, the results from this study were obtained under controlled conditions.
 In this case maize plants, with two other non-agronomic species, were raised in an environmental growth chamber with controlled temperature, humidity, lighting, in an artificial soil medium supplied with precisely calibrated water and nutrients.
 This is how most plant research begins, for good reason.
 It is much easier to detect plant signals under controlled conditions than in the open where there’s so much other “noise” in the environment to contend with.
 Ultimately, though, a phenotypic response detected under controlled conditions must be validated by measuring the same thing in the field, in a process called “ground-truthing” or “benchmarking”.
 This is central to the emerging field of plant phenomics which is critical for rapid assessment of genomic traits in plant science research as well as engineering long-distance interrogation via remote sensing.

 Placed beneath the FLD-LISP panels in Figure 1, for comparison, are the panels D, E, and F. These are replicate FLD-LISP parameters measured by the MultispeQ at Kinston in 2018.
 The Kinston data are aggregated over five growth stages from V9 to R5.
 Nevertheless, the impressions look similar to their FLD-LISP counterparts.
 Note that each panel in Figure 1 has a line slicing through the data points.
 These are regression lines relating fluorescence parameters to PPFD.
 Each regression line has an associated equation and r-square (R2) value or the coefficient of determination.
 In a classical linear function f(x), the r-square measures the degree of correspondence between an independent variable x, and dependent variable y.
-The R2 may take values from 0 to 1; generally, R2 values greater than 0.80 indicate a strong relationship between x and y, something we can depend on for predictive purposes.
+The R2 may take values from 0 to 1; generally, R2 values greater than 0.80 indicate a strong relationship between x and y, something we can depend on for predictive use.

 It can be observed from Figure 1 that the nature of the relationship between ΦII and PPFD varied by source: the FLD-LISP method assigned a linear, or straight-line, relationship whereas, the line slicing through our Kinston ΦII data shows a degree of curvature.
 We found that a 2nd-order polynomial estimated apparent ΦII more precisely than a simple linear function.
 Such curvature was detected in other parameters as we drilled down in the data.
 Also, note the two red arrows in Figure 1F.
 The upper arrow points to the clear outer envelope of the ETR “plume” while the lower arrow points to a diffuse inner envelope.
 It’s my hypothesis that clear ETR envelopes signify a balanced train of electron transport in PSII; that is, plants with this type of ETR signature are able to self-regulate photochemistry, keeping the photosynthetic machinery humming even if under less than optimal conditions.
 On the other hand, diffuse irregular ETR envelopes implicate a perturbation, or uncoupling, of electron transport, and hence, photochemistry in PSII.
 In other words, something is out of whack.
 We’ll return to this idea later on in our Kinston ETR data.

-To summarize: The FLD-LISP method and our MulitspeQ elicited similar response from the activity of photochemical and non-photochemical quenching in PSII.
+To summarize: The FLD-LISP method and our MulitspeQ elicited a similar response from the activity of photochemical and non-photochemical quenching in PSII.
 This bodes well for benchmarking long-distance solar-induced fluorescence in the open.
 Now, let’s drill deeper down.

-In Figure 2, quantum yield response to PPFD has been partitioned into separate irrigation components, “full season”, “critical stage” and “no” supplemental irrigation.
-There are several interesting observations that can be made from this.
+In Figure 2, quantum yield response to PPFD has been partitioned into separate irrigation components, “full season”, “critical stage” and rainfed or “no” supplemental irrigation.
+There are several interesting observations to make from this.
 First, the dashed trend lines are estimates of ΦII interpolated from model-derived regression equations.
 In so doing, the scatter of measured data points has been squelched to avoid chart clutter.
 The solid circles perched on the lines are the mean quantum efficiency at each of seven PPFDs calculated by the method of least squares in the Mixed Procedure in SAS 9.4.
 The open circles are the centered means, i.e. the overall mean quantum yield adjusted for the covariate PAR in the model.
 Second, note that quantum efficiency decreases with rising PPFD.
 At PPFD >1,500 µmol/m2/s, apparent quantum efficiency did not exceed 22%, which is a fraction of the theoretical maximum quantum efficiency of 85.4% for maize according to Bjorkman and Demmig 1987.
 This may appear counter-intuitive as maize has evolved mechanisms like the carbon-4 (C-4) metabolism to thrive under elevated temperature and incident light, compared to carbon-3 wheat and soybean.
 Nonetheless, sun-adapted plants may activate photoprotective mechanisms even in diffuse light.
 Third, the nature of the quantum yield response can be observed in the broad swath of PPFDs where maize quantum efficiency was downrated up to 27% under no irrigation compared with full season and critical stage irrigation.
 This implicates a direct link between the operating efficiency of PSII activity in maize leaves under mild drought stress and grain yield.
 Although the period around tasseling was relatively dry, with four rain-free days before tasseling on July 7, and ten days after with < 2.5 mm (0.10”) precipitation, this “mini drought” reduced corn grain yield by 23.1%, on average, under no irrigation.
 Typical symptoms of moisture stress in maize include diurnal leaf rolling, seen in Figure 3.
 Normally the plant recovers after dark, but the damage done is irreversible.

 Moving further on, Figures 3 and 4 portray ΦNPQ and ΦNO response to PPFD at tasseling.

 Remembering that ΦNPQ and ΦNO are related to quantum yield, ΦII as ΦII + ΦNPQ + ΦNO = 1, the ΦNPQ response in Figure 4 looks roughly like an inversion of ΦII in Figure 2.
 But what about ΦNO?
 In Figure 5, ΦNO can be observed rising slightly with PPFD but overall the ΦNO response to irrigation is lacking.
-To interpret this, we reach back to the definition of these two parameters: ΦNPQ is an energy partitioning parameter that indicates how much energy is been dissipated by regulated non-photochemical quenching.
-Whereas ΦNO indicates how much energy is being dissipated by unregulated non-photochemical processes.
+To interpret this, we reach back to the definition of these two parameters: ΦNPQ is an energy partitioning parameter that indicates how much energy is dissipated by regulated non-photochemical quenching.
+Whereas ΦNO indicates how much energy is dissipated by unregulated non-photochemical processes.

 My interpretation of ΦNO is that it’s evidence of self-regulating energy dissipation processes taking command during periods of stress, as nature intended.
 If, however, we observed a spike in ΦNO in any of the irrigation treatments, this would signal that unregulated quenching processes were taking over.
 This concept is perhaps better visualized in Figure 6 where mean quantum yield and non-photosynthetic quenching are plotted side-by-side for comparison.